tbogdala/mindmeld/README.md

 #### Dev Notes

-*   Added the `woolydart` Dart wrapper under `./packages` so that it can be built by the android toolchain in this example.

-    This library must have the `llama.cpp` sources patched and built per the README of that project!

-    Currently needs to be downloaded and moved into the folder manually, but it will be added as a submodule eventually, once uploaded to github.

 *   `android/app/build.gradle references "../../packages/CMakeLists.txt" as the makefile to
     build the android llama.cpp cross compiled libraries.
 This is basically a very light cmake file that turns on shared library building and then just defers to the upstream CMakeLists.txt